iewaij/idinn-streamlit/docs/joss/paper.md

 ### Simulation, plotting, and order calculation

-We can further examine the controller's performance in the specified sourcing environment by (i) plotting the inventory and order histories, and (ii) calculating optimal orders.
+We can further examine the controller's performance in the specified sourcing environment by (i) plotting the inventory and order histories, and (ii) calculating near-optimal orders.

 ```python
 # Simulate and plot the results